 • When you’re not bathing, place cold, damp washcloths on your forehead and the back of your neck.

-Curious about whether the flu has hit your region?
-We’ve got a map that shows exactly when you’re most likely to catch the flu bug.
+(Related: Curious about whether the flu has hit your region?
+Check out this map that shows when you’re most likely to catch the flu bug.)

 • Brew a cup of yarrow tea.
 This herb opens your pores and triggers the sweating that is said to move a fever toward its end.
 Steep a tablespoon of herb in a cup of freshly boiled water for 10 minutes.
 Let cool.
 Drink a cup or two until you start to sweat.